webplatform/docs/guides/html_structural_elements/index.md

 |External_links=
 |Manual_sections==== Exercise questions ===

-# Using my templates as a basis, create an outline HTML structure for one of the following sites.
+# Using these templates as a basis, create an outline HTML structure for one of the following sites.
 Think about what different things such pages might have on them, in terms of header, footer, navigation, main content, sidebars, etc. Look at existing examples if you need to.
-* An e-commerce site product listing page (eg. listing summaries of the different products available)
+* An e-commerce site product listing page (e.g., listing summaries of the different products available)
 * A restaurant menu page
-* A full story page for a news site (eg. one news story, listed in full)
+* A full story page for a news site (e.g., one news story, listed in full)
 # What content would be appropriate for putting into the header and footer of a blog post contained in an article?
 # What element should you use for the main content column, if JavaScript is turned off?
 }}